Réunion: Migration and ethnic groups

 Ethnic groups present include people of African, Indian, European, Malagasy and Chinese origin.
 Local names for these are Yabs, Cafres, Malbars and Chinois.
-All of the ethnic groups on the island are immigrant populations that have come to Réunion from Europe, Asia and Africa over the centuries.
-There are no indigenous people on the island, as it was originally deserted.
+All of the ethnic groups on the island are immigrant populations that have come to Réunion from Europe, Asia, and Africa over the centuries.
 These populations have mixed from the earliest days of the island's colonial history (the first settlers married women from Madagascar and of Indo-Portuguese heritage), resulting in a majority population of mixed race and of "Creole" culture.

-It is not known exactly how many people of each ethnicity live in Réunion, since the French census does not ask questions about ethnic origin, which applies in Réunion because it is a part of France in accordance with the 1958 constitution.
+It is not known exactly how many people of each ethnicity live in Réunion, since the French census does not ask questions about ethnic origin, which applies in Réunion because it is a part of France per the 1958 constitution.
 The extent of racial mixing on the island also makes ethnic estimates difficult.
 According to estimates, Whites make up roughly one quarter of the population, Malbars make up more than 25% of the population and people of Chinese ancestry form roughly 3%.
-The percentages for those of African and mixed race origins vary widely in estimates.
-Also, some people of Vietnamese ancestry live on the island, though they are very few in number.
+The percentages for those of African and mixed-race origins vary widely in estimates.
+Also, some people of Vietnamese ancestry live on the island, though they are very few.

 Tamils are the largest group among the Indian community.
-The island's community of Muslims from north western India, particularly Gujarat, and elsewhere is commonly referred to as zarabes.
+The island's community of Muslims from northwestern India, particularly Gujarat, and elsewhere is commonly referred to as zarabes.

 Creoles (a name given to those born on the island, regardless of ethnic origins) make up the majority of the population.
-Groups that are not Creole include people recently arrived from Metropolitan France (known as zoreilles) and those from Mayotte and the Comoros as well as immigrants from Madagascar and Sri Lankan Tamil refugees.
+Groups that are not Creole include people recently arrived from Metropolitan France (known as zoreilles) and those from Mayotte and the Comoros, as well as immigrants from Madagascar and Sri Lankan Tamil refugees.

 Religion

-The predominant religion is Christianity, notably Roman Catholicism, with a single (Latin Rite) jurisdiction, the Roman Catholic Diocese of Saint-Denis-de-La Réunion.
-Religious Intelligence estimates Christians to be 84.9% of the population, followed by Hindus (6.7%) and Muslims (2.15%).
-Chinese folk religion and Buddhism are also represented, among others.
+The predominant religion is Christianity.
+The Catholic Church has a single jurisdiction, the Diocese of Saint-Denis-de-La Réunion.

+According to INSEE, the French National Institute of Statistics and Economic Studies, in 2020, 19% of the population of Réunion didn't declare practicing a religion.
+86% of believers practiced some form of Christianity, 12% some form of Hinduism, 7% some form of Islam and 11% a mix of multiple religions.
+Chinese folk religion and Buddhism have some followers.

 Most large towns have a Hindu temple and a mosque.